johnno1962/InjectionIII/README.md

 3.2.2 you can exclude the type shown just before the crash using the **INJECTION_SWEEP_EXCLUDE** environment variable (which can be a regular expression).

 **INJECTION_OF_GENERICS** It is possible to inject the methods of generic classes but this requires a "sweep" of live objects to find the specializations in use (as they each have their own vtables) so the feature has been made opt-in.

 **INJECTION_UNHIDE** Allows users to opt-into the legacy processing of defualt arguments symbols using the "unhide" which may be required for larger projects.
 Otherwise it will still occur "on demand".

+**INJECTION_PROJECT_ROOT** This allows you to specify the source root of your project in it's scheme automatiically messaging the InjectionIII app to change the scope of the file watcher as you switch between projects.

 ### SwiftUI Injection

 It is possible to inject `SwiftUI` interfaces but it requires some minor code changes.
-This is because when you add elements to an interface or use modifiers that change their type, this changes the return type of the body properties' `Content` which causes a crash.
+This is because when you add elements to an interface or use modifiers that change their type, this changes the return type of the body properties' `Content` across the injection which causes a crash.
 To avoid this you need to erase the return type.
 The easiest way to do this is to add the code below to your source somewhere then add the modifier  `.eraseToAnyView()`  at the very end of any declaration of a view's body property that you want to inject:

 ```Swift
 #if DEBUG